LignumResearch/stylewood-model-usage/README.md

 ## Don't want to train it, but want to use it?

 See our google Collab [here](https://colab.research.google.com/drive/1U0NU7CLlW3gTYVzwlYEgANfd8Uh7vFkc?usp=sharing).
-In the collab you will be to generate image transitions as the below.
+In the collab you will be able to generate image transitions as the below.

 <img src="https://github.com/LignumResearch/stylewood-model-usage/blob/main/images/transition.gif?raw=true" alt="Transition using our generator." width="512">